-The Informal Hearing is designed to provide an opportunity for the student to be heard on the question of his expulsion from the school and is not designed to be a formal hearing.
+The informal hearing is designed to provide an opportunity for the student to be heard on the question of his expulsion from the school and is not designed to be a formal hearing.
 As such, a student is not entitled to be represented by legal counsel at the Informal Hearing nor shall formal rules of evidence apply.

-However, the student shall be entitled to the following rights in the Informal Hearing:
+However, the student shall be entitled to the following rights in the informal hearing:

-(a) Right of Parent(s) to Attend.
-A student shall be entitled to have his parent(s) or legal guardian(s) attend.

-(b) Right to Speak on His Own Behalf.
-A student shall be entitled to speak on his own behalf during the Informal Hearing, subject to the ground rules established by the Board Chair for the proceedings.

-c) Right to be Present During the Informal Hearing.
-Subject to the ground rules established by the Board Chair for the proceedings, a student shall have a right to be personally present during the Informal Hearing.
+- Right of parent(s) to attend.
+A student shall be entitled to have his parent(s) or legal guardian(s) attend. - Right to speak on his own behalf.
+A student shall be entitled to speak on his own behalf during the informal hearing, subject to the ground rules established by the Board Chair for the proceedings. - Right to be present during the informal hearing.
+Subject to the ground rules established by the Board Chair for the proceedings, a student shall have a right to be personally present during the informal hearing.
 However, neither the student nor his parent(s) or legal guardian(s) shall be entitled to be present during the deliberation of the Discipline Board.